sdoria/SimpleSelfAttention/README.md

 |  Imagenette | 256  |  5 |  84.6% (6 runs) | 85.3% (6 runs)  | 1 |
 |  Imagenette | 256  |  20 |  93.6% (6 runs) | 94.4% (6 runs)  | 1 |

 There needs to be more runs on both baseline and proposed models for 20 and more epochs.
-Also, I have some doubts on the baseline accuracy originally reported ([1]), as our baseline results on 5 and 10 epochs are higher than the original ones.
+Also, I have some doubts on the baseline accuracy originally reported ([1]), as our baseline results are generally higher than the original ones.

 ## Simple Self Attention layer